College Protocol on Credit for Overseas Study

-This policy applies to current ANU Science undergraduate students seeking to undertake formal learning overseas and have this learning credited towards their science degree.
-This policy does not include courses or study taken on exchange via the ANU Global Programs exchange program.
-This policy does not include credit for courses taken prior to the student’s current ANU degree.
+This protocol applies to current ANU CoS/CHM undergraduate students seeking to undertake formal learning overseas and have this learning credited towards their science degree.
+This protocol does not include courses or study taken on exchange via the ANU Global Programs exchange program.
+This protocol does not include credit for courses taken prior to the student’s current ANU degree.
 Assessments are made by the Colleges of Science, Health and Medicine and are independent of those applied in other ANU Colleges.

 1. Amount and type of credit

 For study undertaken outside of the ANU Global Programs International Exchange system, Science will grant a maximum of 12 units of credit for overseas courses for the entire duration of your program.

 Students may undertake an overseas course opportunity only if the nominated course(s) is approved by the Science Sub-Dean or the delegate prior to the commencement of study.

 These units will count as first year (1000-level) courses, unless deemed otherwise.
 Subject to the course's content, workload, learning outcomes and other factors, Science will consider whether the units of credit will count as a Science course elective (SCNC1901) or as an "out of College" course (SCNC1903).
 "Out of College" courses are also known as "ANU electives”.

 A 6 unit course at ANU requires 130 hours of study and this figure will be used to assess equivalencies.
 Note that if a course outline does not specify “self-study” hours then assessments will be made on only the formal contact hours.
 Credit will only be awarded in 6 unit blocks.
 If course hours are less than a typical ANU course, you may be permitted to take two courses for a combined 6 units of credit.

 Students enrolled in a Science degree must have sufficient Science course list or ANU electives available in their program to undertake an overseas course.

 Flexible Double Degree (FDD) students - both degrees in Science